Mabel's Busy Day

-Mabel's Busy Day is a 1914 short comedy film starring Mabel Normand and Charles Chaplin; the film was also written and directed by Mabel Normand.
+Mabel's Busy Day is a 1914 short silent comedy film starring Mabel Normand and Charlie Chaplin; the film was also written and directed by Mabel Normand.
 The supporting cast includes Chester Conklin, Slim Summerville, Edgar Kennedy, Al St. John, Charley Chase, and Mack Sennett.

-Synopsis
+Plot

-Entrepreneur Mabel (Mabel Normand) tries to sell hot dogs at a car race.
+Entrepreneur Mabel tries to sell hot dogs at a car race.
 She bribes a policeman with one of her treats to gain access to the race course but does not do a very good business once she is inside.
 Meanwhile, Charlie tangles with another police officer but still crashes the gate.
 He is pursued by the policeman.
 Mabel sets down her box of hot dogs and leaves them unattended for a moment.
 Charlie finds the box and freely gives the hot dogs away to hungry spectators at the track.
 Mabel finds out that Charlie has stolen her box of hot dogs and sends the police after him.
 Chaos ensues.